Wilp Wii Litsxw Meziadin Indigenous Protected Area, Gitanyow Lax’yip. Photo: Ryan Dickie

 Real estate professionals play an important role as advisors, collaborators, and community champions.

-We’re interested in projects that help real estate professionals grow their knowledge of Indigenous rights, climate solutions, and social justice in land use; promote diversity, equity, and inclusion in the industry; and contribute to reconciliation, climate action, and the public interest.
+We’re interested in projects that help real estate professionals grow their knowledge of Indigenous rights, climate solutions, and systemic racism in land use; promote justice, equity, diversity, inclusion, and accessibility; build partnerships with First Nations and racialized communities; and contribute to reconciliation, climate action, and the public interest.

 8